boostercloud/booster/docs/README.md

 ###### Git configuration variables
-After installing git in your machine, make sure that `user.name` and `user.email` are properly configured. you can can check this page for more informations: [Git configuration variables](https://git-scm.com/docs/git-config) and below you can configure the variables
+After installing git in your machine, make sure that `user.name` and `user.email` are properly configured.
+Take a look at the [Git configuration page](https://git-scm.com/docs/git-config) for more info.

+To configure them, run in your terminal:

 ###### Ubuntu